gvwilson/10-safety/README.md

 -   Using a weak password is a good way to ensure that your account will eventually be compromised
     -   **Dictionary attacks** can be run offline against downloads of encrypted password files
+-   Using a clever password scheme (e.g., name of the site plus a word only you know) doesn't delay it by much
+    -   Whatever scheme you have thought of, attackers have seen it before
+    -   And since people are often identified on multiple sites by the same email address, as soon as one site where you've used that scheme is compromised, attackers can guess the scheme and use it elsewhere
+-   If there are two examples of a pattern, I can reverse engineer the pattern
+    -   And patterns can be used to tie people together
 -   Reusing passwords ensures that bad news spreads
     -   Using a different password for each site helps limit damage if (or when) some are compromised
-    -   Your house key isn't also your car key…
+    -   Your house key isn't also your car key...
 -   But strong passwords are hard to remember and to type
     -   Prompts can often be harvested from social media profiles
 -   Use a **password manager**
     -   Generates strong passwords
-    -   Saves them all under a master pass phrase
+    -   Saves them all under a master **passphrase**
+        -   Should be several words long and unlikely for you to forget
-    -   But creates a single point of attack
+    -   Does create a single point of attack, but still safer than choosing passwords yourself.
+-   Going back to `paypaI.com`, password managers keep track of sites and aren't fooled by similar-seeming letters
+-   Writing passwords down and keeping them in your wallet is useful
+    -   You have been keeping bits of paper safe since you were a child
--   Writing passwords down and keeping them in your wallet is useful: at least you'll know if your written passwords go missing or get stolen
+    -   At least you'll know if your written passwords go missing or get stolen

 ## Rule 6: Use two-factor authentication.